the-artists/the-artists.github.io/index.md

 ## Milestone 2
-This Milestone can be found here: [Github](https://github.com/the-artists/quest-boards/projects/2)
+This Milestone can be found here: [Github](https://github.com/the-artists/quest-boards/projects/2) This Milestone started on April 12, 2018 and ended on April 24, 2018.

+For Milestone 2, we focused on implementing the back-end and linking the data necessary for functionality on the front-end side.
+We continued to develop new front-end components during this time as well.

+Screenshots of the template pages are found below:
 ## Milestone 1
-This Milestone can be found here: [Github](https://github.com/the-artists/quest-boards/projects/1) This Milestone started on April 3rd, 2018 and ended on April 12, 2018.
+This Milestone can be found here: [Github](https://github.com/the-artists/quest-boards/projects/1) This Milestone started on April 3, 2018 and ended on April 12, 2018.

 For Milestone 1, we focused on building the front-end templates to be filled later by our back-end database.
 These pages include the home page, the Quest create page, and the user profile page.